Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 Plant an 18-inch container with larger vegetables and groups of herbs:

-• 1 broccoli, cauliflower eggplant, tomato or pepper plant
+• 1 broccoli, cauliflower eggplant, tomato, or pepper plant

 • mix of herbs

-• mix of annual flowers
+• a mix of annual flowers

 • 1 cucumber or summer squash